 I felt so unbelievably privileged when I walked into the haematology ward for my first donation.
 I was able to lengthen someone’s life.
 WOW!!!
 What would you give to have that opportunity?
 The procedure itself is similar to donating blood, but it takes longer.

 As I look back, I have no doubt in my mind that I would do it again.
 The more you give, the more you want to give.
 Why keep it all to yourself?

 This is one of the ways you can thank God for what He has given us.
 Don’t think, just do!!

 And to the recipients – don’t lose faith!

 “Om sonder hoop te leef is dieselfde as om op te hou leef.”

 For some people it is this quote from Alexandre Dumas that carries them through dark times when their bodies are weak and all that remains is that small hope that someone will give them the chance to a new life.

-During the past ten years, only 52 donors from a pool of 64 500 possible donors in South Africa on the SABMR, were found to be an exact match to a patient in need of a bone marrow transplant.
-It was thus an honour for me to be number 47 on the list.
+It was an honour for me to be the 47th person on the South African Bone Marrow Registry to donate stem cells.
 This miracle takes hold of your life and changes it for the better.
 The feeling of giving light in someone else’s life is wonderful.
 The process asks so little of you and yet it can change someone’s life miraculously.